pdxjohnny/dffml/docs/usage/integration.rst

     existing logic and just want to store data in MySQL, you chould check out the MySQL :doc:`/plugins/dffml_source` plugin.

+..
+TODO We don't need demoapp/source.py now because saving to the db is done by the db_query_insert operation.
+We should also get rid of the ml_data table.

 **demoapp/source.py**

 .. literalinclude:: /../examples/maintained/demoapp/source.py